Land Ownership and the Foundations of Democracy, Part One (What Made This Particular Destiny So Manifest?)

 Jefferson here confesses to a sort of paradox – he doesn’t believe for a moment that wealth indicates personal integrity or even political wisdom.
 At the same time, he finds it easier to trust the input of someone who’s invested in the success of the nation of which they’re a part.

-It’s the difference between shopping at Bobo’s Grocery Extravaganza and working there, or between working at Bobo’s and having all of your life savings tied up in stock.
+It’s the difference between shopping at Bobo’s Grocery Extravaganza and working there, or between working at Bobo’s and investing your life savings in Bobo stock.
 If I’m a shopper and Bobo’s fails, it’s merely inconvenient.
 If I work there and it fails, it’s a problem.

 But if my kids’ college savings and my retirement are all tied up in Bobo’s, I’m going to go above and beyond to do a great job every time I’m there.
 I may clean up even when that’s not part of my job, or study up on products I’m not actually required to know about.
 I’ll certainly be ultra-friendly to every customer who walks in the door.
 Heck, I may come in on my day off just to kinda help out.